rakibulmd/random-product-select-app-React/README.md

 ## Description

 This project is all about adding items to carts and get a random item from your added products.
 This is truly random and super fast to decide what you gonna buy next.
 Fully mobile responsive and eye smoothing animation will give you a pleasant experience.
-Al the last section there is some QnA about react.js.
+At the last section there is some QnA about react.js.

 ## Getting Started